 Parallel Magnetic Circuit

 A magnetic circuit that has more than one path for the magnetic flux is called a parallel magnetic circuit.
-It is similar to a parallel electric circuit that has more than one for electric current to flow.
+It is similar to a parallel electric circuit that has more than one path for electric current to flow.

 Consider a parallel magnetic circuit shown in Figure.
 A current-carrying coil is wound on the central limb.
 The flux set up by this coil is divided at A into two paths i.e.